What Your Children Will Learn

 - Personal, Social, Health and Personal Economic Education

-- Citizenship, including a whole-school programme of community responsibilities such as School Council, Eco-Schools, Charity Coordination and Healthy Schools.
+- Personal Development, including a whole-school programme of community responsibilities such as School Council, Eco-Schools, Charity Coordination and Healthy Schools

-Latin is also taught to pupils in Forms IV, V and VI.
+- Latin is also taught to pupils in Years 4-6.

-- Enjoy ourselves, valuing every day and experience.
-Carpe diem!
+- Enjoy ourselves, valuing every day and experience whilst developing a deep love of learning..

 - Apply the basic skills of literacy and numeracy effectively across the curriculum